Multi-person 3D pose estimation from unlabelled data: Introduction

 \section{Introduction}

-Human detection and pose modelling has a plethora of applications, including video surveillance \cite{Wang2013IntelligentMV}, assisted living \cite{assistedLiving2011} and autonomous vehicles \cite{autonomousVehicles2021}.
-In addition to any direct application, it is also the basis of trajectory prediction, interaction detection, and gesture recognition.
+Human detection and pose modelling have a plethora of applications, including video surveillance~\cite{Wang2013IntelligentMV}, assisted living~\cite{assistedLiving2011}, and autonomous vehicles~\cite{autonomousVehicles2021}.
+In addition to any direct application, it is also the basis of trajectory prediction~\cite{shafiee2021introvert,sun20183dof}, interaction detection, and gesture recognition~\cite{aggarwal2014human}.
 The number and relevance of applications make it extremely impactful.
-Extensive research effort has been made in the past with different technologies such as LiDAR technology \cite{lidar3D2017, lidar2D2011}, RGB cameras~\cite{tu2020voxelpose} and RGBD cameras~\cite{Camplani2017, ZHANG201686}.
+Extensive research efforts have been made with different technologies such as LiDAR~\cite{lidar3D2017, lidar2D2011}, RGB cameras~\cite{tu2020voxelpose}, and RGBD cameras~\cite{Camplani2017,ZHANG201686}.

-This work aims at providing three-dimensional full-skeleton detection technology based on self-supervised learning satisfying the following conditions that make it useful in general environments: